-Can I use bank cards in Sudan?
+Can I use bank card in Sudan?

 Foreign bank cards cannot be used in Sudan.
 You have to have all the cash on you.
 I found it convenient to have $50 bills.
 Easy to distribute in several places in case of lost luggage and easier to exchange.
 People don’t always have dollars to give back to you if you exchange a large denomination.
-Another point, it avoids having huge bundles of Sudanese books on you.
+Another point, it avoids having huge bundles of Sudanese pounds on you.

-● Official exchange against black market exchange
+Official exchange VS black market exchange

 The best currency to trade is the dollar ($USD).
 The Sudanese pound is very weak.
 When I traveled, the official rate was: